jonHuffman/TinyJSON/README.md

 		"wearingGlasses" : false
 	}
 ```

 #### AliasAttribute
- when the target is encoded or decode it will use it's alias name instead of the member name.
+`Alias` will override the name of the member being encoded or decode.
+It will use it's alias name instead of the member name.
 ```csharp
    public class Person
    {